liftkkkk/FLEXNER/README.md

 ### System Overview

 The main modules of our system are listed here.
-The converter model converts the data into the structured form.
+The converter module converts the data into the structured form.
 Then, if using data augmentation, it will add more instances.
 The structured data is input into the Pre-process module to vectorize them.
 Next, the vectors are persisted to the database.
 Alternatively, the real-time process is also okay, but it will add redundant computation.
-Then, the Post-processing module convert results into user-friendly form.
+Then, the Post-processing module converts results into user-friendly form.
 The evaluation module assesses the result.
 <img src="./icon/ner_pipline.png" width="650">

 ### Usage